Nacho369/alx-low_level_programming_0/0x01-variables_if_else_while/README.md

 - All your code should be in the main function
 ```

 **Task 11.
-The success combination in business is: Do what you do better... and: do more of what you do...:** A C program that prints all possible different combinations of three digits.
+The success combination in business is: Do what you do better... and: do more of what you do... :** A C program that prints all possible different combinations of three digits.
 ```
 - Numbers must be separated by ,, followed by a space
 - The three digits must be different